Algebraic-Programming/ALP/alpdense.md

 - Linking against KunpengBLAS from the Kunpeng BoostKit 22.0.RC1 and the netlib LAPACK linking to the same BLAS library.
 - All tests reported times are in milliseconds and printed after the "time (per repeat)" text.

-These instructions assume that you are using _Kunpeng BoostKit 22.0.RC1_ extracted in a directory `BLAS_LIB` which should contain the `include/kblas.h` header file and the `lib/kblas` directory.
-However, any other BLAS library could also be used.
+In our evaluation we extracted the _Kunpeng BoostKit 22.0.RC1_ in a `BLAS_LIB` folder (the `kml` directory extracted from the `boostkit-kml-1.6.0-1.aarch64.rpm` package). `BLAS_LIB` should contain the `include/kblas.h` header file and the `lib/kblas` directory.

 ## Compilation and execution of the sequential Cholesky decomposition tests

 Here we compare our ALP Cholesky implementation, based on the alp_dispatch backend, against the `potrf` LAPACK functionality.

-If no LAPACK library can be found by the compiler in system directories, `LAPACK_LIB` and `LAPACK_INCLUDE` have to be properly set and explicitly provided when calling cmake.
+If no LAPACK library can be found by the compiler in system directories, `LAPACK_LIB` and `LAPACK_INCLUDE` have to be properly set (as mentioned at the beginning of this guide) and appropriately provided when calling cmake.
 In particular, in this test we assume the availability of the C/C++ LAPACKE interface.
-If you are using locally installed KunpengBLAS, make sure to set proper BLAS_LIB path to `kml` directory extracted from the `boostkit-kml-1.6.0-1.aarch64.rpm` package.
+If you are using locally installed KunpengBLAS, make sure to set the `BLAS_LIB` path to the `kml` directory extracted from the `boostkit-kml-1.6.0-1.aarch64.rpm` package.
 In the example below, we assume no system libraries are available.
-Create and enter a `$ALP_SOURCE/build` folder and run the following commands:
+From the `$ALP_SOURCE/build` folder run the following commands:

 ```
-export ALP_BUILD="$(pwd)"
-export ALP_SOURCE="$(realpath ../)"
-export LAPACK_LIB="/path/to/lapack/netlib/build/lib"
-export LAPACK_INCLUDE="/path/to/lapack/netlib/lapack-3.9.1/LAPACKE/include/"
-export BLAS_LIB="/path/to/kunpengblas/boostkit-kml-1.6.0.aarch64/usr/local/kml"

 cmake -DKBLAS_ROOT="$BLAS_LIB" -DWITH_ALP_DISPATCH_BACKEND=ON -DCMAKE_INSTALL_PREFIX=./install $ALP_SOURCE || ( echo "test failed" &&  exit 1 )
-make install -j20 || ( echo "test failed" &&  exit 1 )
+make install  -j$(nproc) || ( echo "test failed" &&  exit 1 )
 ```

 ### LAPACK-based test